Hendrick Motorsports in the NASCAR Cup Series: Car No. 17 history

-The No. 17 car at Hendrick Motorsports came about when Darrell Waltrip left Junior Johnson's team following the 1986 season to join Hendrick Motorsports with Tide as his sponsor and 17 as his car number.
-Waltrip won nine races in his first three seasons with Hendrick, including the Daytona 500 in 1989, a race that had eluded him for many years.
+The No. 17 car came about when Darrell Waltrip left Junior Johnson & Associates following the 1986 season to join Hendrick Motorsports with Tide as his sponsor.
+Waltrip won nine races in his first three seasons with Hendrick, including the 1989 Daytona 500, his sole Daytona 500 victory.
+The other major highlight of the No. 17 car in 1989 was at The Winston, when Waltrip was spun out by Rusty Wallace before the final lap.

-While practicing for his 500th career start in the 1990 Pepsi 400 at Daytona, Waltrip's car spun in oil laid down by another car experiencing engine failure and was hit by Dave Marcis.
+While practicing for his 500th career start at the Daytona summer race, Waltrip's car spun in oil laid down by another car experiencing engine failure and was hit by Dave Marcis.
 Waltrip suffered a broken arm, a broken leg, and a concussion.
-He missed the Pepsi 400, but came back to run one lap at Pocono, before giving way to Jimmy Horton as a relief driver.
+He missed the race, but came back to run one lap at Pocono, before giving way to Jimmy Horton as a relief driver.
 After Pocono, Waltrip sat out the next five races due to his injuries.
 Despite missing six races, Waltrip finished 20th in driver points and the team finished 5th in owner points with substitute drivers taking turns in the car – Greg Sacks' second-place finish at Michigan, in August, was the best finish of the team's season.
 The team scored only one DNF for the season, when Sarel van der Merwe crashed late in the race at Watkins Glen.
 However, in the 23 races that Waltrip did start, he failed to win for the first time since 1974.
 At the end of the 1990 season, Waltrip decided he wanted to start a new team, so he left Hendrick Motorsports, taking the No. 17 with him.
 The Tide sponsorship moved to the flagship No. 5 team with Ricky Rudd as the driver and remained there until the end of the 1993 season.